-First, let’s quickly review what enhanced 911 (E911) means.
-The new Michigan legislation is designed to ensure that a caller’s callback number and specific location within your building (not just your address) are delivered to the correct Public Safety Answering Point (PSAP), the call centers answering emergency calls and dispatching emergency services.
+Let’s quickly review what enhanced 911 (E911) means.
+This new Michigan legislation is designed to ensure that a caller’s callback number and specific location within your building are delivered to the correct Public Safety Answering Point (PSAP), the call centers answering emergency calls and dispatching emergency services.
 (To learn more, read “What is Enhanced 911 and How Does it Affect Your Business”).

 Understanding the New Requirements

 The requirements for E911 vary based on the number of buildings and square footage of your enterprise.
 In general, the specific location of each communications device needs to be provided.
 Why is location information so important?
 There are many reasons a person calling 911 might not be able to communicate his or her specific location to the 911 dispatcher, including being a young child, choking, heart attack or other injuries that prevent someone from speaking.

 In order to better understand the new regulations, it’s helpful to review how 911 calls work in general.
 Let’s say John Smith calls 911 from his wired residential telephone.
 The 911 dispatcher receiving the call sees the location of the caller’s phone on a special computerized phone screen – that information is called Automatic Location Identification (ALI).
 The dispatcher typically sees the caller’s telephone number, the name from the billing record, the street address, city and state.
 It may also include an apartment or building number.
 This information was provided by John’s phone company and stored in a centralized 911 database (the ALI database) that is maintained as part of the centralized 911 system in Michigan.

 It’s important to note that the phone company is responsible for entering and submitting John’s street address and city name.
 The information provided must be an address and city that can be found on the Master Street Addressing Guide (MSAG), a list of street names and permissible numbers entered into the 911 system database.